A deep dive on U.S. reading and math scores, and what to do about them

 That reading trend line raises important questions about how quickly states can expect to see improvement after many passed laws to improve literacy instruction.

-These data suggest it may be too soon to expect improvement, or that passing a law is easier than actually improving literacy instruction.
+The data suggests it may be too soon to expect improvement, or that passing a law is easier than actually improving literacy instruction.
 Or both.

 2. 100+ school districts performed above pre-pandemic levels in math and reading